 Consider the purpose of praising students in the classroom.
 Why do teachers do it?
 Certainly, we want our students to feel good about their efforts in the classroom and we also want to encourage them to stay motivated to work and learn, but did you know that some well-intentioned praise can actually have a negative impact on your students?

 Let’s take a closer look at the types of praise offered to students.
-What kind of praise falls flat and what should you do instead?
+What does effective student praise look like and what kind of praise falls flat?

 Things to avoid: